 It’s been six years.

 The breeze is light and cool, like it was that day.
-I still remember you, as a Caterpie, crawling out eagerly from behind that tree, my first challenger and my first catch.
+I still remember you, as a Caterpie, crawling out eagerly from behind that lone tree by the left side of the road, my first challenger and my first catch.
 Now all I can think is that you probably should have stayed hidden, evolved on your own time, and maybe gotten another trainer, a nice bug catcher or somebody, who wouldn’t have betrayed you like I did.

 I press the button, and the ball maximizes in my hand.
 A part of me is still hesitant, still wants to go back and hand your ball to the Pokémon Center staff, plead with them to handle releasing you, so I can just pretend it never happened – but that’s not an option.
 I know that now.

-With guilt clenching at my gut, I drop the ball onto the ground, and you emerge from it in the air, facing away from me.
+I take a deep breath.
+With guilt clenching in my gut, I drop the ball onto the ground, and you emerge from it in the air, facing away from me.
 I watch, unable to speak, as you scan the area for an opponent, then flutter in a half-circle and turn to look at me.

 “I’m sorry, Butterfree,” I whisper; my voice is hoarse, and as I say it, tears prick at the corners of my eyes.
 “I should have done this long ago.”